purrplingcat/PurrplingBot/README.md

 #### Build your own ARM64 image

-1. Same as previous, however you need to `docker build --build-arg baseimage=arm64v8/node:8.5.0-slim -t <yourname>/purrlingbot` or whichever is relevant for your architecture.`
+1. Same as previous, however you need to `docker build --build-arg baseimage=arm64v8/node:8.5.0-slim -t <yourname>/purrlingbot-arm64 .` or whichever is relevant for your architecture.`

-NOTE: At --build-arg you can place your own base image for different architectures or own baseimage. **This is not officially supported!**
+**NOTE:** At --build-arg you can place your own base image for different architectures or own baseimage. **This is not officially supported!**

 ## Bug reporting